germanthemes/gt-spirit/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-GT Workout is a flexible yet easy to use blogging theme with a clean and modern design.
+GT Spirit is a flexible yet easy to use blogging theme with a clean and modern design.

 == Description ==

-GT Workout is a flexible yet easy to use blogging theme with a clean and modern design.
+GT Spirit is a flexible yet easy to use blogging theme with a clean and modern design.
 It features an elegant mobile first design, three different blog layouts and extensive post settings.
-GT Workout is perfect for your personal blog or any content focused website.
+GT Spirit is perfect for your personal blog or any content focused website.

-For more information about GT Workout please go to https://themezee.com/themes/gt-workout/
+For more information about GT Spirit please go to https://themezee.com/themes/gt-spirit/

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in GT Workout in the search form and press the 'Enter' key on your keyboard.
+2. Type in GT Spirit in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://themezee.com/docs/gt-workout-documentation/ for a guide on how to customize this theme.
+4. Go to https://themezee.com/docs/gt-spirit-documentation/ for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==